toolleeo/cli-apps/README.md

 * [terminordle](https://github.com/HP4k1h5/terminordle) - Inspired by the popular online game wordle made, you can play a pretty close replica of the original locally or multiplayer over the network.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.
+* [Wordle Solver](https://gitlab.com/christosangel/wordle-solver) - A bash script that can solve wordle riddles.
 * [wordle-curses](https://github.com/knosmos/wordle-curses) - A simple TUI wordle game with curses.
 * [Words](https://github.com/ludovicianul/words) - A set of word-based puzzle games for the CLI while you wait for the build to run.